yjhjaja/arcgis/README.md

 # arcgis
-Contains code to implement some common data manipulations in ArcGIS pro.
+Contains code to implement some common manipulations in ArcGIS pro.